Josh Groban: Impact

-Some of Groban's musical influences have been Radiohead, Steve Perry, Paul Simon, Sting, Peter Gabriel, Freddie Mercury and Björk.
-He cites as vocal influences "anyone who told a story with their songs," including Mandy Patinkin, Klaus Nomi, George Hearn, and Luciano Pavarotti.
+Some of Groban's musical influences have been Radiohead, Steve Perry, Paul Simon, Sting, Peter Gabriel, Freddie Mercury, and Björk.
+He cites as vocal influences "anyone who told a story with their songs" including Mandy Patinkin, Klaus Nomi, George Hearn, and Luciano Pavarotti.

 Groban has sold more than 20 million albums in less than ten years.
-In 2002, Groban was listed as "100 Sexiest Newcomer" and in 2008, he became one of People's "100 Most Beautiful People".
+In 2002, he was listed as "100 Sexiest Newcomer" and in 2008, he was listed as one of People's "100 Most Beautiful People".